Paying off student loans is an uphill battle.

 Home Down Payment – Saving a down payment for a home is obviously a huge financial undertaking and something that will shift your priorities.
 If you are looking to buy a home, you need to focus on getting your credit score up, saving the down payment, and improving your debt to income ratio.
 This can alter which loan gets paid off first and when you start saving for retirement.

-Emergency Fund – A key part in any financial planning is setting aside a fund for emergencies.
+Emergency Fund – A key part of any financial planning is setting aside a fund for emergencies.
 How much you save and where it falls on your list of priorities will depend upon things like family resources available and whether or not you have children who count on you.

-Student Loan Forgiveness Loans – If you have a student loan that will qualify for forgiveness under a program like Public Service Student Loan Forgiveness, this loan should fall way down the list of priorities.
+Student Loan Forgiveness – If you have a student loan that will qualify for forgiveness under a program like Public Service Student Loan Forgiveness, this loan should fall way down the list of priorities.
 However, you should run the math on your planning before jumping to any conclusions.
 You don’t want to spend extra money chasing forgiveness.
 Many people may find that they save more money by just paying the loan off in full rather than paying the minimum, running up interest, and hoping for forgiveness years down the road.

 Other Big Expenses